|Email: Maria dot Gavris at warwick dot ac dot uk|

 I am a political economist, with a particular interest in the macroeconomic and governance aspects of sustainable development.
 I hold a Joint Honours undergraduate degree in Economics and Politics and a PhD in Economics (both from the University of Leeds).
 Prior to joining the School for Cross-Faculty Studies in September 2020, I worked as a Research Fellow in the Industrial Relations Research Unit at Warwick Business School.
 Before that, I was a Research Associate at the Centre for Decent Work at the University of Sheffield.

-My main research interests are in: good governance as a necessary pillar of sustainable development; macroeconomics and sustainable development; labour governance and decent work as a UN sustainable development goal; the sustainability of international monetary systems; theories of hegemony.
+My main research interests are in: good governance as a necessary pillar of sustainable development; macroeconomics and sustainable development; labour governance and decent work as a UN sustainable development goal; the sustainability of international monetary systems; theories of hegemony and power.

 My doctoral research was an interdisciplinary case study, which combined perspectives in comparative and international political economy (models of capitalism, theories of hegemony), modern history and employment relations to analyse the multifaceted power relations at the heart of the EU which currently inhibit good governance and call into question the sustainability of the European Economic and Monetary Union.
 An important aspect of my PhD concerned the rise in inequality and in-work poverty in the EU as a consequence of the supranational focus on export-led growth.
 This sparked my interest in labour governance and decent work, a theme I later explored in my research posts at Sheffield and Warwick Business School, working across disciplines, and in collaboration with the ILO's Governance and Tripartism Department.
 In my current research, I am exploring questions around what constitutes good governance and what macroeconomics for sustainability would look like.